jamiefolsom/arbotopia/_posts/2018-05-06-more-spring-walks.md

 View this checklist online at [https://ebird.org/view/checklist/S45287689](https://web.archive.org/web/20180602142840/https://ebird.org/view/checklist/S45287689)

+THE NEXT WALK

 Sunday morning's walk was in the newest section of the Arboretum, Bussey Brook Meadow.
 The weather report suggested some rain and we did have a few drops early on but otherwise the group of about 30 people stayed dry.
-A visiting couple from New Zeeland were the first to locate a nice find; nesting Red-bellied Woodpeckers.
+A visiting couple from New Zealand were the first to locate a nice find; nesting Red-bellied Woodpeckers.
 We heard the unmistakable rasping call and had full on looks at the bird.

 _Sound recording courtesy of Lang Elliott NatureSound Studio_